MosesSupposes/Purescript-By-Example/text/chapter12.md

      Write a utility which takes a single filename as input, and spiders the JSON files on disk referenced transitively by that file, collecting a list of all referenced files.

-     Your utility should use the `purescript-foreign` library to parse the JSON documents, and should fetch files referenced by a single file in parallel.
+     Your utility should use the `foreign` library to parse the JSON documents, and should fetch files referenced by a single file in parallel.

 ## Conclusion